vijayanajay/simplest/docs/memory.md

 ## CLI Orchestration & Error Handling

-### DO ✅
+### DO ✅ (Corrected Pattern)
-- **Delegate to a Central Pipeline:** High-level CLI commands (e.g., `analyze`) should be thin wrappers that call a single, central orchestration function (e.g., `_main_pipeline`).
-- **Centralize Error Handling:** The central pipeline function must contain the comprehensive `try...except` blocks for all specific, expected exceptions (`ConfigurationError`, `DataError`, etc.), mapping them to distinct exit codes.
-- **Return Exit Codes:** The pipeline function should return integer exit codes, which the CLI command then uses in `typer.Exit(code=...)`.
+- **Use Decorators for Error Handling:** Apply a single, robust error-handling decorator (e.g., `@handle_cli_errors`) to top-level CLI command functions.
+- **Centralize Exception-to-Exit-Code Mapping:** The decorator should be responsible for catching specific `MEQSAPError` subclasses and mapping them to the correct integer exit codes as defined in ADR-004.
+- **Raise Specific Exceptions:** Pipeline functions (e.g., `_main_pipeline` and its helpers) should raise specific, typed exceptions (`ConfigurationError`, `DataError`, etc.) and let them bubble up to the decorator.
+- **CLI Commands Raise Exceptions, Not `typer.Exit`:** Inside a command function, for application logic errors (like `verbose` and `quiet` used together), raise a `ConfigurationError` instead of calling `typer.Exit` directly.
+This allows the decorator to handle it consistently.
+- **CLI Commands Should Not Raise `typer.Exit`:** Inside a command function, application logic should either complete successfully (exiting with 0 implicitly) or raise a specific `MEQSAPError`.
+The error-handling decorator is solely responsible for converting these exceptions into `typer.Exit` calls with the correct code.

 ### DON'T ❌
-- **Duplicate Pipeline Logic:** Avoid re-implementing the application's core workflow inside a CLI command function.
-This leads to inconsistent behavior.
-- **Use Generic `except Exception` in Commands:** A broad `except Exception` in a command function will mask specific error types, preventing correct exit code mapping and making debugging difficult.
-This was the root cause of FLAW-20250607-001.
+- **Use Generic `except Exception` in Decorators for Specific Errors:** A decorator's `except Exception` block should only handle truly *unexpected* errors.
+Relying on it to catch specific application errors (like `ConfigurationError`) indicates a structural flaw in the preceding `except` blocks.
+This was the root cause of numerous test failures where specific errors were incorrectly assigned exit code 10.
+- **Call `typer.Exit` from within Command Logic:** Bypassing the error handling decorator by calling `typer.Exit` directly makes error handling inconsistent.

 ## Anti-Pattern Prevention